Rainbow Vacuum Models History

 This page provides a detailed and historical look into the different Rainbow vacuum models.
 We have consolidated information typically found scattered among a myriad of internet pages, groups, forums, blogs, and our knowledge and experience into one convenient location.

 How long should a vacuum cleaner last?
 The Rainbow is legendary with its durability.
-The term "build like a tank" comes up in many discussions.
+The term "built like a tank" comes up in many discussions.

-This page was created for the models that were / are distributed in the United States.
+NOTE: This page was created for the models that were/are distributed in the United States.

 |E2 Type 12||Black||2||2012|